Skip to Main Content

 We are delighted to be working with primary course partner Associação Mico-Leão Dourado (AMLD), a Brazilian non-profit organization that has played a central role in golden lion tamarin conservation.
 Associação Mico-Leão Dourado is supported in the U.S. by the non-profit organization Save the Golden Lion Tamarin.
 This course is also designed to strengthen relationships among zoos in Brazil, the U.S., and other countries.

-Prior to and following the field experience in the Brazil, students will complete coursework via Dragonfly Workshops’ web-based learning community as they apply experiences to their home institutions.
+Prior to and following the field experience in the Brazil, students will complete coursework via Canvas, Miami University's learning management system as they apply experiences to their home institutions.

 Logo for Associação Mico-Levo Dourado (AMLD)